 We’d suggest that the stakes aren’t quite as high as all that (and anyway, we’ve always preferred a chainsaw and some Billy Joel.)
-Nevertheless, securing a table at a fully-booked, high profile restaurant is an art unto itself, and a power play that can’t be underestimated.
+Nevertheless, securing the finest table at a high profile restaurant is an art unto itself, and a power play that can’t be underestimated.

 Needless to say, it helps to have a man on the inside.
 Fernando Peire, the estimable Director of The Ivy, has long been the restaurant world’s gatekeeper-in-chief.
 And as its Senior Maitre d’ during the name-dropping and sharp elbows of the nineties, he’s seen every trick in the book.
 Here’s his insider’s guide to getting your Gucci loafers under the best table in town.

 “I can’t overstate the power of being perfectly nice,” Fernando says.
 “Don’t just walk in, put a couple of fingers in the air and say ‘two?’, which does happen more than you’d think.”

 “This doesn’t mean overdressing, of course,” Fernando tells me.
 “It means dressing right for the establishment.
 Soho House doesn’t want you to turn up in a suit and tie, while The Garrick will raise eyebrows if you turn up with an open collar.”
 Dressing the part, in Fernando’s book, means wearing something that you feel comfortable and confident in.
 “That’s when you’ll look your best.”

 “Nothing in life happens without hard work,” says Fernando.
-“If you want to get a table at peak times at the drop of a hat, you better be a friend of the restaurant.”
+“If you want a good chance of getting a good table, you better be a friend of the restaurant.”
 And the only way to do that is to put in the time beforehand.

 “There are a small group of people in London who do this.
 But they never eat at home – you open up their fridge and all you find is champagne and milk.”
 Fernando says.
 “It goes without saying that a regular will attract different treatment to a first time customer.”

-“You can eat at any restaurant in the world, really, if you’re happy to turn up at an off-peak time.” says Fernando.
+“You can get a very good table at any restaurant in the world, really, if you’re happy to eat at an off-peak time.” says Fernando.
 “But peak hours have changed dramatically in the last ten, twenty years.